ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 ***

+# More Info:

+## Which value to refer?
+If you are suffering? -> Refer Peace, Responsibility or Courage If you are not on top of things? -> refer Responsibility, Inputs and Systems

+***

 I am trying make these values my second nature by forming habits.
 The ideal goal is identity level change [^4] but it will take time which is why I haven't published my post on it.
 You can read the draft version though: [My core habits](/core-habits).

 [^1]: Jordan B Peterson